ngDocumentor/ngDocumentor/src/assets/mddocs/footer.md

 ```

-* There is another optional key definition - `type` for the links object.
+* There is another optional key definition - `type` for all the links object definition.
 It expects only one value - `external`.
 All other values or even the existance of key is ignored.
 The {Key:Value} `{"type":"external"}` denotes that it is an external site url (complete with http:// path).
 These links will open the specified `link` url in a new tab window.
 Example usage is below:

 ```json